my-name-is-samael/BeamJoy/README.md

 - Reworked in-game chat with Rank or Reputation level indicators.
 - Toggleable automatic headlights based on the day-night cycle.
 - Toggleable smooth free camera.
-- Precise FoV selector.
+- Precise free camera FoV selector.
 - Ghost mode to prevent speeding players from crashing into newly spawned players.
-- Toggleable on-screen drift indicator.
 - Toggleable broadcast for big drifts.
 - Reputation rewards based on drift length.
-- Almost all base game UI applications work for each scenario.
+- Almost all base game UI-Apps work for each scenario.
 - BigMap missions are removed since they are unavailable on BeamMP.
 - Traffic spawning is managed with a per-group VehicleCap permission to prevent game softlock when permission is missing.
 - Prevent users from activating their own mods and disrupting the server experience.
-- A secondary, highly responsive vehicle selector with all the base functionalities with preview images (works with modded vehicles).
+- A secondary, highly responsive vehicle selector with all the base functionalities and a nema filter (works with modded vehicles).
-- Complete theme editor for windows for admins and selected players.
+- Complete theme editor for windows for staff.
 - Vehicle model blacklist to prevent their usage on your server (only staff can see and spawn them).
 - Specific permissions for spawning trailers and props.
 Vehicles in categories for which you lack permissions will be hidden in both vehicle selectors.
 - Built-in presets for game time (dusk, noon, dawn, midnight) and weather (clear, cloudy, light rain, rainy, light snow, and snowy).
 - Toggleable preservation of fuel/energy when a vehicle is reset, making gas stations and charging stations essential.
-- Customizable emergency refuel system when players vehicles are running out of gas.
+- Highly customizable emergency refuel system when players vehicles are running out of gas.

 ### Facilities

 - Gas Stations and Charging Stations, with independent fuel types.
-- Complete station editor for admins and selected players.
+- Complete station editor for staff.
 - Garages to repair vehicles and refill NOS.
-- Complete garage editor for admins and selected players.
+- Complete garage editor for staff.
 - Working GPS to find gas stations, garages, and players (and more within scenarios).

 ### Moderation